 Patients are encouraged to follow up with their PCP after discharge from the hospital.
-A referral is required for the first follow-up visit to an in-network or, prior authorization, if an out-of-network specialist, after hospitalization.
-Subsequent visits to out-of-network specialists can be submitted by the specialist for continuity of care, with appropriate documentation to support medical necessity.
+Prior authorization is required for any out-of-network specialists prior authorization is required, and can be submitted by the specialist for continuity of care, with appropriate documentation to support medical necessity.